3 Keyword Research Tools You Should Be UsingMay 21, 2019

 Keyword research is a fundamental part of any blogger’s process, whether you create content for yourself, a business or even a school.
 It allows you to identify the search terms users are inputting the most, and consequently, determine where your ranking opportunities lie.

 However, although incredibly helpful, keyword research can also be difficult to dig into.
-There are tons of different keyword research tools and platforms available, but how do you know which ones are the right ones?
+There are tonnes of different keyword research tools and platforms available, but how do you know which ones are the right ones?
 Furthermore, what should you be looking for, and which metrics are worth paying attention to?
 It can quickly and easily become quite the unmanageable blur.

 With the assumption that you’re all over the basics of SEO (if you’re not, give our guide to improving ranking with SEO a read first), we’ve rounded up three important tools every content marketer should be using when planning their keywords.